azaryc2m/neat/README.md

 }
 ```

-Now that you have the configuration JSON file is ready as `config.json`, we can
+Now that you have the configuration JSON file ready as `config.json`, we can
-start experiment with NEAT.
+start working with NEAT.
 Below is an example XOR experiment.

 ```go
 package main